a-sit-plus/signum/docs/docs/indispensable-asn1.md

 In addition, some convenience types are also present:

-* `Asn1ExplicitlyTagged`, which is essentially a sequence, but with a user-defined `CONTEXT_SPECIFIC` tag
+* `ExplicitlyTaggedlyTagged`, which is essentially a sequence, but with a user-defined `CONTEXT_SPECIFIC` tag
 * `Asn1BitString`, wich is an ASN.1 primitive containing bit strings, which are not necessarily byte-aligned.
   Heavily relies on the included `BitSet` type to work its magic.
 * `Asn1OctetString`, wich is often encountered in one of two flavours: